Wdybalabala/job_recommendation_system/4_LabEnhancements_LogisticRegression/README.md

   - Add a text section to discuss the differences of the two approaches

 - Add 3d visualizations for each class in OVR and Softmax models

+## Lab Table of Contents

+>Lab08 - Logistic Regression

+>Import Libraries

+>Logistic Regression

+>The Logistic Sigmoid Function

+>Visualization of Exponentials and the Sigmoid Function

+>The Logistic Regression Model

+>The Log-Odds (Logit) Function, Logistic Regression Function & Decision Boundary

+>>The Log-Odds (Logit) Function

+>>The Decision Boundary

+>Types of Logistic Regression

+>>Binary Logistic Regression

+>>Multiclass/Multinomial Logistic Regression

+>>Single-Predictor/Univariate Logistic Regression

+>>Multiple/Multivariate Logistic Regression

+>>Key Takeaways

+>Single-Predictor Binary Logistic Regression

+>>>Creating and Fitting Single-Predictor Binary Logistic Regression

+>>Single-Predictor Binary Logistic Regression With scikit-learn: Example 1

+>>>Linear Regression Not Suitable Tool

+>>>Create and Fitting the Logistic Regression Model Using scikit-learn

+>>>Confusion Matrix, Precision, Recall & $F_1$- Score

+>>>Predict New Data Points

+>>>Improve the Model

+>>Binary Logistic Regression With scikit-learn: Example 2

+>Multiple-Predictor Binary Logistic Regression

+>>>Create and Fitting Multiple-Predictor Binary Logistic Regression

+>>>Create and Fitting the Logistic Regression Model Using scikit-learn

+>>>Understanding Bias-Variance Tradeoff in Cross-Validation for Hyperparameter Tuning (A continuation of the discussion in "Improve the Model" subsection)

+>>>>Why cross-validation chooses C=0.001 as the best hyperparameter, even though the C=30 model returns higher accuracy

+>>>>Predict New Data Points

+>>>>TODO: Trying Different Datasets and How It Affects the Selection of C

+>Multiclass Logistic Regression

+>>>Create and Fitting Multiple-Predictor Binary Logistic Regression

+>>One-Vs-Rest (OVR) Approach for Computing Prediction

+>>Softmax Approach for Computing Prediction

+>>Differences between the Two Approaches

+>One-Vs-Rest (OVR) Approach

+>>>Create and Fitting the Logistic Regression Model Using scikit-learn

+>>Predict New Data Points

+>>TO DO: Let's Experiment!

+>Multinomial Approach Using Softmax

+>>>Create and Fitting the Logistic Regression Model Using scikit-learn

+>>TO DO: Let's Experiment!

+>Real World Logistic Regression Application: Handwriting Recognition

+>Real World Logistic Regression Application: Diabetes Prediction

+>Mount Google Drive

+>Logistic Regression With StatsModels: Example